 The same goes for prospective parents.
 When we put ourselves in the shoes of families who are searching for a school or learning center, they are typically looking for a center that is kind and truly cares about the well-being of all children; especially in light of COVID-19.

 Parents are looking for a safe option for their children and they want to see examples of what you are doing to keep a clean and safe environment.

-With Facebook being the world’s top Google search query and the world’s third most visited website after Google and YouTube, it is imperative that you have content and valuable information on your Facebook page.
+With Facebook being the world’s top Google search query and the world’s third most visited website after Google and YouTube, it is imperative that you are consistently posting content and are sharing valuable information on your Facebook page.

 According to our social media team here at RevLocal:

 If you don’t maintain an active presence on your social media profiles, customers are likely to choose another business when searching for local products and services.
 But, posting too often will leave your followers feeling overwhelmed and give you a negative reputation.
 Do this for too long and they’ll unfollow you.

 You can read our blog How Often Should Your Business Post On Social Media to learn more.

 So, we know who our audience is, why social media is important and how often to post to social media, but how does this increase enrollment?
 What is the ROI?